stevavoliajvar/stop_cloudflare/README.md

 ### About fake accounts

-Crimeflare know about the existence of fake accounts impersonating our official channels, be it Twitter, Facebook, Patreon, OpenCollective etc.
+Crimeflare know about the existence of fake accounts impersonating our official channels, be it Twitter, Facebook, Patreon, OpenCollective, Villages etc.
 **We never ask your email.
+We never ask your name.
+We never ask your identity.
 We never ask your location.
-We never ask your name.
 We never ask your donation.
+We never ask your review.
 We never ask you to follow on social media.
-We never ask your social media.
-We never ask your identity.
-Do not trust fake accounts!**
+We never ask your social media.**

+# DO NOT TRUST FAKE ACCOUNTS.

 ---